How to Register

 Voters who have moved overseas with no intent to return to live in the United States may continue voting for federal offices from their last Wisconsin address.
 These voters may register and request absentee ballots using the Federal Postcard Application.
 Voters who are permanently living overseas do not need to send proof of residence with their voter registration.

-Homeless voters who do not have a traditional street address may register to vote using the map on the registration form to indicate a location they return to on a regular basis.
+Voters experiencing homelessness who do not have a traditional street address may register to vote using the map on the registration form to indicate a location they return to on a regular basis.
 They may use a letter from a social service agency (public or private) as proof of residence.

 An individual convicted of a felony may register to vote after completing the terms of the felony sentence, including probation or parole.